-Seneca Lake, deepest of the Finger Lakes at about 617 feet at its deepest point and the second longest at about 38 miles, draws fishing and boating enthusiasts, and Geneva has marinas to offer rentals and access to the water.
-There are also public courses for golf enthusiasts.
-The large network of flat, rural roads with little traffic makes Geneva a mecca for bicyclists.
+Seneca Lake, deepest of the Finger Lakes at about 617 feet at its deepest point and the second longest at about 38 miles, draws fishing and boating enthusiasts to Geneva.
+Geneva is also popular with golfers and a mecca for bicyclists due to the flat, rural roads and little traffic.

-In 2015, Geneva was named an All-America City, and for several years in a row, it's been on the Playful City USA list.
+Geneva was named an All-America City in 2015, and for several years in a row, it has been on the Playful City USA list.

 The village of Geneva was first incorporated in 1806, then again in 1812 and 1871.
 It eventually became the city of Geneva.
 The town of Geneva, which surrounds the city, was originally part of the town of Seneca, but formally became its own entity in 1872.